Pengalu/pengalu.me-jekyll/_posts/Engineering/2023-9-14-cardboard.md

 # Cardboard Engineering

+## 9-21-23
+Song of the day:  00. ~OUT ON THE STREET~ by Adolf Nomura

+Today we tested our hypothesis by presenting with other groups.
+Our goal was to hold 2-4 filled coffee cups, using the crosshatching to make it more stable.
+Among almost every group I personally talked to, we were told that the grid-styled legs may not be stable enough to even hold the weight.
+They could crumble immediately undeer the weight.
+Also, if placed in the center, the mugs might be too far from the legs to hold up the surface properly.
+We also received feedback that the design may be less interesting if it's not visible through the surface of the tabletop, which originally had a flat surface to distribute the weight evenly.

+We gave some feedback- most notably to Anika and Jacob regarding how they might have to consider strengthening the interior to prevent collapse and also the # of pillars used being changed to reflect the artistic intent often seen in Grecco-Roman works.
+Their project is of similar size to ours, so we'll likely face similar challegnes.

+## 9-20-23
+Song of the day: FREE by exociety

+Friday last week was spent CADing.
+I'd categorize that as the plan phase.
+I've been doing work on the leg part of the table design while Owen coaches me through sketching.
+On Tuesday, we ended up adding line width to the lines on the leg and extruding it to our desired height- around 16 inches if I recall correctly.
+It's a basic grid-like pattern with the inner lines given width for the extrusion.
+About 4x4 inches in size if I remember correctly, with 2 lines travelling through both vertically and horizontally.

+Overall, the CAD work is coming along well.
+Akash is doing the main surface of the table, and it's coming together nicely.
+We opted NOT to CAD the more natural features plastered onto the inspiration piece and instead do that fully manually.
+It'd just be a pain to CAD and not really worth it since we can't realistically be that precise with cardboard.
+We're hoping the natural curves and such associated with Jürgen Mayer's design will help bring the table enough stability to hold... something?
+What exactly that might be is undecided to some extent.

 ## 9-14-23
 Didn't get to journal yesterday but the content in this update stretches back to 9-13-23.